 Expectedly, many people have an aversion towards wills.
-They are a heavy, complicated subject that comes with an array of other unexpected complications, frequently in the form of disagreements between family members.
+They are a heavy, complicated subject that comes with an array of other unexpected complications, frequently in the form of disagreements between family members during estate planning.

 There is a common myth that without a will, you leave your possessions to the government, and that is not the case.
 The only thing that you leave to the government is the decision of how they will distribute the assets they owned.